A 2-day course run over 9/10 weeks, fully funded by the British Council’s Connecting Classrooms Programme

 Download PDF: Teaching critical thinking and problem solving

-If your school is interested in the possibility of hosting a future core skills course, please complete this form and return to Roxanne Spalding.
-If you have any questions call the team on 020 8253 8249.
+We will also cover the subsistence fees for any external delegates in attendance (if applicable).
+If your school is interested in the possibility of hosting a future core skills course, please complete this form and return to Roxanne Spalding, or contact the team on 020 8253 8249.

 Fully funded places are strictly limited so book now to avoid disappointment.

 |Cumbria||Full day (2 days | 10am-4pm)||Wednesday 05 July 17||October 17 (date TBC)|